10 Tips to effectively connecting with your patients before you even see them.

 Ever feel like you see a patient, and before you know it, you’ve barely talked about what they came in to see you for, and you have 10 other patients in your reception area waiting?
 There is never enough time to truly connect with every patient as you’d like, but you can give them extremely educational information and show them you care before they even step foot into a room.
 Follow these 10 steps to effectively connect with your patients before you even see them.

 - Skip the magazine subscriptions and opt for a more educational approach.
 You don’t have to get rid of all of the magazines, but definitely toss out any that are over one year old, are tattered and ripped, or host inappropriate content.
 Instead of magazines, try and find health related content, coffee table books, and children’s books that are filled with educational, nutritional, or inspirational content.
+There are great benefits to including patient education in your practice, waiting room and otherwise.
 Let your waiting room be a place that reflects your values, practice initiatives, and inspiration that your patients can learn a little bit more about you as a person as well as a physician.
 Interested in drag racing?
 Throw a few books about your hobbies in there too.
 It makes your patients feel more comfortable while offering them something other than trashy gossip magazines to pass the time.
 Also, books are better kept and look more professional.

 - Keep all areas of the office clean, tidy, and well organized.
 Of course your rooms are overly sanitized and clean, but those same standards should be held at your sign in desk, patient lavatories, and the waiting areas.
 Have front office staff check hourly for empty cups, dirty tissues, ripped papers, or any other trash or clutter that can accumulate throughout the day.
 There’s nothing worse than going to sit in a chair and see it has garbage left in it, especially when you expect a physician’s office to be sanitized and clean.
 Make a great and lasting first impression by keeping these areas, at all times, clean, fresh smelling, and comfortable for your patients and your staff.